Topics, T

 * Idea: A branch of category theory, which generalizes set theory.

-* And physics: Constructing a theory of physics is equivalent to finding a representation in a topos of a certain formal language that is attached to the system; For example, classical physics uses the topos of sets, while other theories involve a different topos; Used to assign values to quantities in quantum theory (Isham & Butterfield).
+* In physics: Topos theory has been suggested first by Isham and Butterfield, and then by Isham and Döring, as an alternative mathematical structure within which to formulate physical theories; In this view, constructing a theory is equivalent to finding a representation in a topos of a certain formal language that is attached to the system; For example, classical physics uses the topos of sets, while other theories involve a different topos; Used to assign values to quantities in quantum theory (Isham & Butterfield).

 Torsion Invariant of a Manifold > see 3D manifolds.